Dermal filler, lip filler and lip injections in Dillon, CO

 What areas can you treat with filler?

-basis, but many of our patients use filler to treat their smile lines, marionette lines, nasal-labial folds, and vertical lines.
+Filler is a natural-looking way to treat wrinkles and fine lines, including smile lines, marionette lines, nasal-labial folds, under-eye wrinkles, and vertical lines.

-We do not inject filler into high-risk areas like the chin and cheeks, but we are happy to refer you to reputable medical professionals who can inject filler in these areas with the support of an ultrasound machine.
+We don’t inject filler into high-risk areas like the chin and cheeks, but we’re happy to refer you to a trusted provider who specializes in ultrasound-guided injections.

 Q: What is the cost of dermal filler?